Stanford Hall, Nottinghamshire: Co-operative College 1945–2001

+In 1952 Stanford Hall was designated a Grade II* listed building.

 Raynsway Properties 2001–2007

-The Co-operative College relocated to Holyoake House in Manchester in 2001 and sold Stanford Hall to Raynsway Properties, who planned to convert it into luxury apartments and also build a 147 Bedroom hotel in the grounds.
+The Co-operative College relocated to Holyoake House in Manchester in 2001 and sold Stanford Hall to Raynsway Properties, which planned to convert it into luxury apartments and also build a 147-bedroom hotel in the grounds.

 Chek Whyte 2007–2011

-In March 2007 the Hall was sold by Leicester-based Raynsway Properties for £6.25 million to Chek Whyte Industries, who planned to convert it and built a £60m retirement village within the grounds.
-In March 2009, the grounds hosted the English schools cross country championships.
-In October 2009, after the fall in property prices because of the recession, Chek Whyte obtained an Individual Voluntary Arrangement (IVA) in order to avoid bankruptcy.
+In March 2007, the hall was sold by Leicester-based Raynsway Properties for £6.25 million to Chek Whyte Industries, which planned to convert it and built a £60 million retirement village within the grounds.
+In March 2009, the grounds hosted the English schools' cross-country championships.
+In September 2009, after the fall in property prices because of the 2008 financial crisis, Chek Whyte submitted proposals for an individual voluntary arrangement (IVA), which were later withdrawn.